Applications | High Tc

 The exact types of installed wires or cables and electrical feedthroughs are usually determined by the type of instruments the customer is using to perform the electrical measurement.
 For example, if the instrument has BNC connections for the cable that links the instrument to the cryostat, then BNC feedthroughs on the cryostat with coaxial cables to the sample would probably be the best choice to optimize the performance of the instrument.
 However, twisted pair wires inside the cryostat may still be acceptable.
 We trust our customers to choose the best combination for their own particular measurements.

 The superconducting transition can also be observed through magnetic measurements such as VSM (vibrating sample magnetometry), SQUID magnetometry, A/C susceptibility, and other measurements.
-Janis makes a wide variety of open and closed-cycle cryostats that can be used with instruments from other vendors for these purposes.
+Lake Shore makes a wide variety of open and closed-cycle cryostats that can be used with instruments from other vendors for these purposes.

 Determining the structure of High-Tc materials at low temperature is of great importance in characterizing and understanding these materials.
-Janis offers custom cryostats for use in neutron scattering, x-ray diffraction, and other techniques.
+Lake Shore offers custom cryostats for use in neutron scattering, x-ray diffraction, and other techniques.

 High-Tc materials are also fabricated in thin films.
 Surface studies of these thin films are also of great interest.
-Janis makes cryostats for use in STM, SEM, AFM, and other applications.
+Lake Shore makes cryostats for use in STM, SEM, AFM, and other applications.
 Please refer to the applications section of the website for more information.

 Existing designs include: